wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/what_is_the_performance_impact_of_analytics.md

 - **Per API**: Tyk Gateway will not create records for requests/responses for any endpoints of an API.
 - **Per Endpoint**: Tyk Gateway will not create records for requests/responses for specific endpoints.

 When set, this prevents Tyk Gateway from generating the transaction records.
 Without transaction records, Tyk Pump will not transfer analytics to the chosen persistent data store.
-It's worth noting that the ["track" middleware]({{< ref "product-stack/tyk-dashboard/advanced-configurations/analytics/activity-by-endpoint" >}}) exclusively influences the generation of *endpoint popularity* aggregated data by Tyk Pump.
+It's worth noting that the [track middleware]({{< ref "product-stack/tyk-dashboard/advanced-configurations/analytics/activity-by-endpoint" >}}) exclusively influences the generation of *endpoint popularity* aggregated data by Tyk Pump.

 ## Conclusion